wpilibsuite/frc-docs/source/docs/software/driverstation/imaging-your-classmate.rst

 ^^^^^^^^^^^^^^^^^^^^^

 .. image:: images/imaging-your-classmate/confirmation-dialog-1.png
+   :alt: Click the "OK" button on the dialog.

 Click "OK" to execute the command on the selected USB Flash drive.
 A Command Prompt will open showing the progress